Col Du Grand St Bernard and The St Bernard Dogs of Switzerland

 There are endless stories (and a few legends) about these incredible dogs digging out buried travelers and lying close to them to provide warmth while another dog ran to the monastery to summon the monks.
 The monks and dogs became an integral and invaluable part of life and survival in the Pass.

 The most famous St. Bernard dog was Barry, who lived at the monastery from 1800 – 1812.
 Barry saved the lives of over 40 people and was so beloved and revered as a symbol of Switzerland, they stuffed him and placed him on display in the Bern Natural History Museum.
 Poor Barry.

-Over time, many dogs were lost in the line of duty and their numbers dwindled.
-The original St. Bernard dog (shorter hair, smaller head, longer legs) was crossed-bred with other breeds… Newfoundlands (an exceptional dog), mastiffs and Swiss alpine dogs resulting in the shaggy-hair, jowl-faced handsome breed it is today.
+Many dogs perished in the line of duty, and their numbers dwindled over time.
+The original St. Bernard dog (shorter hair, smaller head, longer legs) was crossed-bred with other breeds (Newfoundlands, Mastiffs, and Swiss alpine dogs) resulting in the shaggy-hair, jowl-faced handsome breed it is today.

 After 350+ years, the dogs of Col Du Grand St Bernard ceased their Alpine search and rescue work.
-The St Bernard dogs were replaced with helicopters and lighter, more agile breeds who fared better in the snow and high Alpine conditions.
+Helicopters and lighter, more agile breeds eventually replaced the St. Bernards.

 The monastery still welcomes, feeds and comforts travelers who come to enjoy the area’s spectacular, yet treacherous natural beauty.
 The beautiful chapel holds service for visitors and staff three times a day and volunteers work alongside the monks maintain the tradition of Augustinian hospitality at the top of the St. Bernard Pass.